 The effects of alcohol on an individual’s brain also explain why drinking in moderation versus drinking in excess have such different effects on the body.
+A common question we get asked is – ‘is alcohol a stimulant or depressant?’
 While low doses of alcohol can increase energy and feelings of pleasure through the release of dopamine in the brain, large amounts of alcohol have the opposite effect.
 Alcohol is a depressant.
 Excessive alcohol consumption causes drowsiness through the stimulation of a different neurochemical pathway (the GABA pathway) in the brain.

 Naltrexone prevents endorphins from binding to the receptors in the brain when you drink alcohol.
 So instead of the short-term pleasure you feel when you drink caused by alcohol-stimulated endorphins and dopamine, you will feel less reward or pleasure after drinking alcohol with naltrexone.